 It is a 1992 Chinese comedy-drama movie.
 The movie was directed by Zhang Yimou and, as in most of his movies, starred Gong Li in the title role.
 The screenplay of the movie is an adaptation of Chen Yuanbin’s novel The Wan Family’s Lawsuit.

 The movie tells the story of a peasant girl, Qiu Ju, who lives in a forest in China.
 When his wife is beaten by the town boss, Qiu Ju, despite her motherhood, takes a trip to a nearby community, and later to a big city to tend to her wounds.
-The movie was chosen as the Chinese representative for the Best Foreign Language movie at the 65th Academy Awards but was rejected as a candidate.
-The movie was a hit at movie festivals and won the Golden Lion at the 1992 Venice movie Festival.
+The movie was chosen as the Chinese representative for the Best Foreign Language Movie at the 65th Academy Awards but was rejected as a candidate.
+The movie was a hit at movie festivals and won the Golden Lion at the 1992 Venice Movie Festival.

-Farewell My Concubine (1993)
+farewell My Concubine (1993)

-The movie’s themes are identity and the dark boundaries between the real world and the stage, represented by opera star Dieyi, whose unrequited love for Xiaolou continues throughout the story.
-To appeal to worldwide audiences, Chinese culture and Peking Opera are plotted while homosexuality, ethical issues and private perversions are kept in the background.
-There are also the social and political problems in 20th century China, which is typical of fifth generation Chinese cinema.
+The movie’s themes are identity and the dark boundaries between the real world and the stage, represented by opera star Dieyi, whose unrequited love for Xiaolou continues throughout the story. to appeal to worldwide audiences, Chinese culture and Peking opera are plotted while homosexuality, ethical issues and private perversions are kept in the background.
+There are also the social and political problems in 20th century China, which is typical of fifth-generation Chinese cinema.

 The Days (1993)

-It is the director’s launch as director Wang Xiaoshuai in 1993.
+It is indeed the director’s launch as director Wang Xiaoshuai in 1993.
 Shot entirely in black and white, The Days follows the life of Dong, played by star musician Liu Xiaodong, and Chun (Yu Hong), married musicians who recently graduated from the Beijing Art Institute.
 Living meagerly in hopes of earning enough money from their jobs, it soon becomes apparent to everyone but themselves that their marital relationship is starting to falter.
-Wang’s first movie after finishing the Beijing movie Academy in 1989, The Days was shot on a budget plan of under $10,000, with shooting during weekend breaks with Wang’s friends playing the lead roles.
+Wang’s first movie after finishing the Beijing Movie Academy in 1989, The Days was shot on a budget plan of under $10,000, shooting during weekend breaks with Wang’s friends playing the lead roles.

 The Postman (1995)